Willem van Hanegem: Personal life

 Van Hanegem was known for rough, passionate play against German sides (before the 1974 final, he exhorted the Dutch side to "stuff the Germans").
 "I don't like Germans.
 Everytime I played against German players, I had a problem because of the war."

-In the summer of 1944 the German 15th army was fleeing northward from Calais to the Netherlands.
-On 11 September the Allies bombed the Wehrmacht near the ferry terminal at Breskens.
-Citizens had fled the town but Lo and Izaak van Hanegem, Willem's father and older brother, went back to get supplies.
-They hid in a shelter, which was hit.
-Both died.
-Van Hanegem later lost a brother and a sister to the war.
-His hatred was summed up after the 1974 final, "I didn't give a damn as long as we humiliated them.
+His hatred was summed up after the 1974 final, "The important thing was to beat the Germans by any score, as long as we humiliated them.
 They murdered my father, sister and two brothers.
 I am full of angst.
 I hate them."
-After the game (with Germany winning 2–1) Van Hanegem left the field in tears.
+After the game (with Germany winning 2–1) Van Hanegem was the only Dutch player that left the field in tears.
 In later years, however, Van Hanegem used a more conciliatory tone, when commenting on the war.

+He married Truus de Nijs in 1963 and divorced her in 1983.
 Willem's son, Willem van Hanegem Jr., is an international electronic dance music artist and DJ.
-Together with Ward van der Harst, he forms the DJ/producer duo W&W.
+Together with Ward van der Harst, he forms the DJ/producer duo W&W. His other son, Gert van Hanegem, played football professionally at FC Utrecht.
+Van Hanegem was diagnosed with prostate cancer in January 2018, but recovered in March.
+He received the Order of Orange-Nassau in 2024.